kevinzhuang01/kevinzhuang01/README.md

-## Hi, I'm Kevin 👋
+## Hi, I'm Kevin Zhuang👋

 <!--
 **kevinzhuang01/kevinzhuang01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-👩🏻‍💻 Computer Science Major at CSUF<br/>
-🤔 My interest are in data analytics and machine learning, working on extracting insights from data and building predictive models!<br/>
-💭 Currently learning and working with Big Data technologies!<br/>
+I've worked on projects in data science, backend development, and cloud computing — from building data pipelines and dashboards to full-stack apps with AWS and Docker.

+I'm currently learning more about distributed systems and big data 🧮